georgehtliu/Resumax/README.md

    npm run build
    ```

+4. **Configure Supabase:**
+   - Create `chrome-extension/popup/src/config/supabase.js` with your Supabase credentials

-4. **Load in Chrome:**
+5. **Load in Chrome:**
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select the `chrome-extension` directory

-5. **Test the extension:**
+6. **Test the extension:**
    - Click the extension icon
+   - Sign in or use test account (123@test.com / 123@)
-   - Add some work experiences and bullet points
+   - Add work experiences and bullet points
-   - Paste a job description and click "Optimize"
+   - Generate a resume from a job description

 For detailed setup instructions, see:
 - [Backend README](backend/README.md)